-Animals are extremely unpredictable photography subjects and wildlife can be particularly unpredictable.
+Animals are extremely unpredictable photography subjects, and wildlife can be particularly unpredictable.
 They don’t always go where you want them to or when you want them to, making shooting a challenge at times.
-This session will show you how to get great shots of wildlife even when they do not act the way that are expected to act.
+This session will show you how to get great shots of wildlife even when they do not act the way they are expected to act.

-This session emphasizes the flexibility and patience that is required with wildlife photography and how to move into their space yet cause as little disruption as possible.
+This session emphasizes the flexibility and patience that is required with wildlife photography and teaches how to move into their space while causing as little disruption as possible.
 You will learn about spotting great photo opportunities in any situation and how to capture great wildlife photos.

 MORE IN THIS COURSE: